Director of Midwifery and Head of Nursing - Band 8D

 You will assist in the development of the divisional strategies, ensuring that the professional nursing and midwifery agendas are incorporated and delivered, achieving consistency of practice, high standards of care and innovation with a strong woman and family-centred safety focus.

 - You will be a key member of the senior leadership team within the Division of Women and Children’s Health, working closely with the Clinical Director and the Divisional Operations Director to provide leadership to a dedicated team of matrons, midwives, nurses and support staff, working collaboratively with the consultant teams to implement changes in practice in line with National guidance.

-- You will take on a lead clinical responsibility for both the strategic planning and operational management of the services,
+- You will take on a lead responsibility for both the strategic planning and operational management of the service,

 - You will have excellent communication skills along with visible, dynamic and inspirational leadership enabling the midwifery and nursing workforce to deliver safe and high quality standards of care.